 The performed measurements are listed in chronological order in Table 5-1.
+There were additional measurements conducted which have not been listed in the programme above.
+These measurement runs have been presented in Table 5-1.
 The results are discussed in more detail in Chapter 6.